hoangduytran/blender-manual/manual/modeling/curves_new/tools/draw.rst

          :Normal to Surface: Draws aligned to the surface.
          :Tangent to Surface: Draws perpendicular to the surface.
          :View: Draws aligned to the viewport.

+Curve 2D
+   Project the curve on the Z axis.

 Options